twaldear/flask-secure-headers/README.md

 # there will be no CSP header
 ```

+Note:
+* Header keys can be written using either '_' or '-', but are case sensitive
+  * Acceptable: 'X-XSS-Protection','X_XSS_Protection'
+  * Unacceptable: 'x-xss-protection'

 ### Creating the Wrapper
-Add the @sh.wrapper() decorator your app.route(...) decorator for each route to create the headers based on the policy you have created using the update/remove methods (or the default policy if those were not used)
+Add the @sh.wrapper() decorator after your app.route(...) decorators for each route to create the headers based on the policy you have created using the update/remove methods (or the default policy if those were not used)
 ```python
 @app.route('/')
 @sh.wrapper()